Nigeria opens Africa's biggest oil refinery as it tries to boost struggling sector | Headlines

 Nigerian President Muhammadu Buhari on Monday opened Africa's biggest oil refinery, with hopes it would help the energy-rich country achieve self-sufficiency and become a net exporter of refined petroleum products.

-The USD 19 billion facility built by Aliko Dangote, Africa's wealthiest man, in Nigeria's economic hub of Lagos is one of the world's biggest oil refineries and has a capacity of 650,000 barrels per day.
+The $19 billion facility built by Aliko Dangote, Africa's wealthiest man, in Nigeria's economic hub of Lagos is one of the world's biggest oil refineries and has a capacity of 650,000 barrels per day.

 Some analysts have called it a “game-changer” for Nigeria's oil and natural gas sector, which has been struggling for many years, while others say its capacity could be limited by oil theft.
-Most of Nigeria's state-run refineries are poorly maintained and operating far below capacity, making the West African nation import refined petroleum products for its use despite being Africa's biggest oil producer.
+Most of Nigeria's state-run refineries are poorly maintained and operating far below capacity.
+The West African nation must import refined petroleum products for its own use despite being Africa's biggest oil producer.

-It will start operations before the end of July, Dangote said, operating alongside a fertilizer plant and powered by a 435-megawatt power station.
-At full capacity, at least 40 per cent of the oil products made there would be available for export, resulting in significant foreign exchange earnings for Nigeria, he added.
+The refinery will start operations before the end of July, Dangote said, operating alongside a fertiliser plant and powered by a 435-megawatt power station.
+At full capacity, at least 40% of the oil products made there would be available for export, resulting in significant foreign exchange earnings for Nigeria, he added.

 “Our first call is to ramp up production to ensure that this year we are able to fully satisfy our nation's demand for higher-quality products to enable us to eliminate the tragedy of import dependency and stop once and for all the dumping in our market of toxic, substandard petrol products,” Dangote said.